 When formulating a CBD regimen for a specific disease or illness like cancer, it’s important to understand that high-quality CBD should be used regularly for maximum effect.
 Meaning it should be used as a preventative first – it can also be used to manage your symptoms, but the preventative maintenance is most important!
 Think about it like any other anti-cancer drug, you want to establish a baseline concentration of CBD in your system.

 In order to treat cancer, we recommend ingesting full spectrum CBD oil daily in the form of Tinctures or Gel Capsules.
 The ingredients in the two products are the same; the only difference between the two is the form factor and dosage – pills vs. sublingual tinctures.
 We suggest those suffering from any kind of cancer start with 20-40mg per day of CBD.
 If relief is not felt at this dosage, we suggest increasing by 10mg until the desired effects are achieved.
 In addition to their antiproliferative properties, these ingestible products provide sustained symptom relief for several hours – many people find they provide relief for the whole day!
 The one thing to keep in mind with ingestible CBD products is the delayed onset time – it can take up to 90 minutes for the full effects of the tinctures or capsules to be felt.

 Managing Acute Symptom Flare-Ups

-In addition to the daily cancer treatment program outlined above, many people find they still need a safe way to manage symptom flare ups.
-Whatever the symptoms, we recommend vaporizing CBD isolate to combat these acute flare ups.
+In addition to the daily cancer treatment program outlined above, many people find they still need a safe way to manage symptom flare-ups.
+Whatever the symptoms, we recommend vaporizing CBD isolate to combat these acute flare-ups.
 The benefit of vaporizing or dabbing CBD isolate is that the relief can be felt almost instantaneously.
-CBD isolate is 99% pure CBD and provides a wave of relief that can be felt throughout the whole body.
+CBD isolate is 99% pure CBD (shown in image below) and provides a wave of relief that can be felt throughout the whole body.